PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 ordered tuple outside the store.
 It preserves the shared layout argument for the first two repairs and the model-only contract of the third.

+The fourth runs the adjacent QKV reshape, attention-Gather cleanup, axis-0 Gather reshape, and pre-projection rank-lift repairs.
+It preserves their layout/model/layout/model argument policy and returns the four mappings as an ordered tuple outside the store.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing nine unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing thirteen unconsumed locals and two lowerer scope locals.
 Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.